colussim/ESP32-C6-Zigbee-Plant-Monitor/README.md

 ---

-## ✨ Features

-- Zigbee communication for easy integration with smart home systems
-- Real-time monitoring of plant health parameters
-- Designed for indoor plant care and irrigation tracking
-- Data visualization and dashboard in Home Assistant

 ## 🏠 Home Assistant Integration

 The sensor data is sent via Zigbee and can be visualized in **Home Assistant** using a dedicated plant monitoring card.